Chief of Staff

 Assistant Chief Hector Sainez oversees the day-to-day operations of the Office of the Chief of Staff.
 The Chief of Staff serves as the link between the Chief of Police and various units throughout the Department.
 Assistant Chief Sainez manages the below listed units which help the public understand the SFPD and its mission.

 - Equal Employment Opportunity Unit

 - Early Intervention System

-The Office of the Chief of Staff is responsible for providing administrative support to the Chief of Police, while effectively managing the Youth & Community Engagement Unit, Media Relations, Risk Management Office (Internal Affairs, Legal Division, EEO and Early Intervention System).
+The Office of the Chief of Staff is responsible for providing administrative support to the Chief of Police, while effectively managing the Media Relations Unit and Risk Management Office (Internal Affairs, Legal Division, EEO and the Early Intervention System).
 Below you will see the Specialized Divisions within the San Francisco Police Department’s Office of the Chief of Staff and a brief description of the services that each unit provides.